danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When run, first `function` and then the elements of `actuals` (in order) are evaluated.
 If `function` evaluates to something other than a function, the call fails (terminating the runtime).
-If any of the `actuals` evaluates to void, the call fails (terminating the runtime), unless the actual is a `voidable` node.
-See `voidable` below for more details.
+If any of the `actuals` evaluates to void, the call fails (terminating the runtime).

 If there are too few actual arguments for the function (e.g., the function requires at least three arguments, but only two are passed),